 Skilled nursing care is care provided by a registered nurse or a licensed practical nurse and which may be covered by Medicare, Medicare, or other health plans.

 A skilled nursing facility provides the staff and equipment to administer skilled nursing care, rehabilitation services or other health care services.

 A social health maintenance organization is a health care insurance plan offering a complete range of coverage and benefits, including: personal care services, hearing aids, dental care, eyeglasses, prescription drug and chronic care benefits, short-term nursing home care and medical transportation services.
 An SHMO is more expensive, but enrollees are covered for far more services than Original Medicare.

-A special election period is a set time period during which Medicare recipients can change their plan or return to Medicare.
-Reasons for the change of plan may include a move from the area covered by a recipient’s existing Medicare plan, a violation of policy terms by a plan provider or other reason approved by the Centers for Medicare and Medicaid Services.
+A special election period will be triggered by a qualifying event, which can include a move from the area covered by a recipient’s existing Medicare plan, loss of other coverage, a violation of policy terms by a plan provider or other reasons approved by the Centers for Medicare and Medicaid Services.

 If you missed your first opportunity to sign up for Medicare Part B because you were still working (or your spouse was) at age 65 and were covered by an employer group health plan at that time, an eight-month special enrollment period begins the month after your job ends, or when your previous group health coverage ends – whichever happens first.

 A Medicare special needs plan (SNP) is a type of Medicare Advantage plan that provides all of the health care and services of Medicare Parts A and B to people who require special care for chronic illnesses, care management of multiple diseases, and focused care management.
 The plans may be limited to individuals in specific types of institutions – such as nursing homes – or beneficiaries who are dual eligibles or who have specific chronic or disabling conditions.